MicrosoftDocs/sql-docs/docs/t-sql/queries/hints-transact-sql-query.md

 ## Specify table hints as query hints

 We recommend using the INDEX, FORCESCAN, or FORCESEEK table hint as a query hint only in the context of a [plan guide](../../relational-databases/performance/plan-guides.md).
 Plan guides are useful when you can't modify the original query, for example, because it's a third-party application.
 The query hint specified in the plan guide is added to the query before it's compiled and optimized.
-For ad-hoc queries, use the TABLE HINT clause only when testing plan guide statements.
-For all other ad-hoc queries, we recommend specifying these hints only as table hints.
+For ad hoc queries, use the TABLE HINT clause only when testing plan guide statements.
+For all other ad hoc queries, we recommend specifying these hints only as table hints.

 When specified as a query hint, the INDEX, FORCESCAN, and FORCESEEK table hints are valid for the following objects: